 Average is 125th/sec at F8

-This way you will "slightly" overexpose the bright area and "slightly" underexpose the dark area and with the capabilities of RAW, you should end up with a decent looking image to work with.
+This way you will "slightly" overexpose the bright area and "slightly" underexpose the dark area.
+With the capabilities of RAW, you should end up with a decent looking image to work with.

-Dealing with High Contrast Images in Photoshop The next stage
+Dealing with High Contrast Images in PS: The next stage